- Make the Most of Your Stopover in Iceland

 Iceland’s major airlines both offer stopover schemes to encourage visitors to maximise their time here, providing a stopover in Iceland at little to no additional cost.
 It is even possible to partake in a ‘Stopover Buddy’ scheme, pairing you up with a local of your specification—one can choose local experts in food, culture, adventure, etc—to show you around Iceland’s arresting capital city, Reykjavík.

 So let’s face it, you’re short on time from the outset, but who wants to spend their layover sitting around in some airport lounge?
 With four to six hours, there are only two options that grant you enough time to experience a little of the country and get back in time for check-in; visiting the Blue Lagoon Spa or sightseeing on the Reykjanes Peninsula.

 The region is a UNESCO Global Geopark, characterized by its stark and haunting coastlines, dark volcanic fields, and the distant Blue Mountains, Bláfjöll, forever watching from the horizon.

 It is the only place in the world where it is possible to see the Mid-Atlantic Ridge above sea level, at an attraction known as ‘the bridge between the continents’.

 A short time on the peninsula will tell you a lot about the Icelandic psyche; almost immediately, visitors are struck by the sheer lack of development, the wide-open spaces and the manner in which the region’s towns and villages integrate symbiotically with the environment.
 Reflecting over this immense landscape, your mind can’t help but imagine the harsh lives of this island’s earliest inhabitants; the tales of bravery, death and faith so entrenched in the Icelandic Sagas.

 For a deeper insight into Iceland’s history and culture, one should pay a visit to Viking World, a museum on the outskirts of Reykjanesbær.
-Boasting five exhibitions, a settlement zoo and enormous replica of a 9th Century Viking ship, there is no better place in the country to absorb yourself in this country’s fascinating story.
+Boasting five exhibitions, a settlement zoo and an enormous replica of a 9th Century Viking ship, there is no better place in the country to absorb yourself in this country’s fascinating story.